9 Canned Foods Nutritionists Actually Buy—and 2 They Don’t

 Corn, water chestnuts, and mixed vegetables

 Canned soups are another quick and easy meal addition.
-Andy Bellatti, RD, says that there are a few important things to keep in mind to ensure you’re buying a healthy version.
-“I specifically look for canned soups that offer no more than 300 milligrams per serving, or no more than 600 milligrams of sodium per can; [have] at least three grams of fiber per serving; have no added sugar; and are plant-based,” he says.
-Check out these photos of what Bellatti and 8 other nutritionists keep in their refrigerators.
+There are a few important things to keep in mind to ensure you're buying a healthy version.
+"I specifically look for canned soups that offer no more than 300 milligrams per serving, or no more than 600 milligrams of sodium per can; [have] at least three grams of fiber per serving; have no added sugar; and are plant-based," says Andy Bellatti, RD, in Las Vegas.
+(Check out these photos of what nutritionists keep in their refrigerators.)

-Celebrity nutritionist Lisa DeFazio, RD, says that this low-calorie, high-protein option is easy to prepare.
-“Add it to a salad, or mix with a little mayo or vegan mayo, celery, relish, and other veggies, for an easy meal,” she says.
+"Add it to a salad, or mix with a little mayo or vegan mayo, celery, relish, and other veggies, for an easy meal," says celebrity nutritionist Lisa DeFazio, RD, in Studio City, California.
+This low-calorie, high-protein option is easy to prepare.
 Get tuna in water rather than oil to save on calories.

 Pineapple (in juice)